 A Theory of Gray Zone Conflict

+A Typology of Limited Conflict

 Gray zone conflict occurs when militarily capable conflict initiators intentionally limit the intensity and capacity with which they conduct military or intelligence operations and the target either does not or cannot escalate the contest.
 Our definition reflects the empirical reality of an overlap with other concepts, such as low intensity conflict and limited war, while at the same time emphasizing unique attributes of conflict in the gray zone.
 While limited war is not a new phenomenon, gray zone conflict does differ from prior conceptualizations of limited war that focus on conflicts in which actors are limited by their means or costs because the motivation for gray zone conflict can vary.
-Initiators can intentionally limit the intensity of a contest either because they deem it optimal in terms of the intrinsic tradeoff between costs imposed by the magnitude of the initiator’s effort and the odds of victory, or because the initiator deems fighting at lower intensity necessary to avoid triggering an unwanted escalatory response by the target or a third party.
-Stated simply, gray zone actors are motivated either by deterrence or by efficiency criteria.

-A Typology of Limited Conflict

 Our definition highlights three important aspects of conflict in the gray zone.
 First, gray zone conflict results from agency rather than necessity.
 It is limitation by choice.
 Earlier concepts of limited war that focused on limited ends ignored the full portfolio of means available to an actor for war.
 Recommendations for “whole-of-government” approaches that combine multiple political and military capabilities to compensate for conventional military weakness (Chivvis 2017) fail to distinguish gray zone conflict from other forms of conflict that also utilize non-military means (political, economic, informational, humanitarian).
-Modern wars unfold in multiple dimensions: combat in many domains, intelligence operations, cyber warfare, information operations, diplomacy, and economic statecraft.
-Given the portfolio of means available, gray zone conflict relies on fewer elements of power than major war.
 It is important not to conflate the increasing variety of tools available for conflicts of all types with the use of some of those tools for gray zone conflict.
-We will return to the special prominence of cyber operations in contemporary cases in the empirical section.
-It is important to first understand the general logic: gray zone conflict involves “pulling punches” where more of a state’s portfolio of coercive tools are left unexercised.
+One must first understand the general logic: gray zone conflict involves “pulling punches” where more of a state’s portfolio of coercive tools are left unexercised.

 Second, gray zone conflict involves capable initiators.
 This differentiates activities that Russia or the United States undertake from actions taken by insurgent groups, for instance, even in cases where operations appear similar.
-The relationship between the extent of capabilities utilized and the potential capabilities that an actor could have exercised restricts gray zone conflict to a strategy for relatively strong actors.
 Table 1 distinguishes the motivations and constraints that lead actors to engage in different types of limited operations.
 Less capable actors can pursue limited war, while sustaining their efforts with oversized expectations (i.e., revolution).
 But actors that have a lot can either try to get their way by force (traditional conflict) or just marginally shift the balance of power (gray zone).

 Table 1: Actor’s Conflict Typology